 How are Product Management and Project Management Different?

 First, it’s important to note that product vs project management is not interchangeable.
 The product manager is typically responsible for the overall product vision, from development and design to final production.
 They often work with designers, developers, engineers, and marketers to create new products for the marketplace.
-The skills product managers need to have are strategic thinking, problem-solving, and ultimately responsible.
+The skills product managers need to have are strategic thinking, problem-solving, and ultimately responsibility.

-In the product management vs project management debate, project managers are often responsible for coordinating various team members throughout the project life cycle.
+In the product management vs. project management debate, project managers are often responsible for coordinating various team members throughout the project life cycle.
 The key differences are that they’re more focused on executing tasks with great time management and on budget.
 The project manager’s role is to focus more on short-term goals as opposed to long-term visions.

-What are the similarities between Product Management vs Project Management?
+What are the similarities between Product Management vs. Project Management?

 The terms product management and project management are often used interchangeably.
 What is the difference, though?
 Product managers generally work on the never-ending product management process, where they oversee the entire process and the product’s life cycle.
 Whereas a project manager works more in marketing, primarily focusing on the execution.

-Both product and project managers are crucial to a company’s success, but each offers its own unique skillsets.
+Both product and project managers are crucial to a company’s success, but each offers its own unique skill sets.
 The project manager’s job is to execute a project completion.
 Product managers oversee every step of a product or service’s life cycle.

 Product Management vs Project Management: Key Areas of Product Management